SPK1997/Custom-Stream-File-Transfer/README.md

 - It is a normal javaScript class that inherits from Writable class.
 - It has 4 methods:-<br/>
     **(a) constructor:** <br/>
     In this method the parent class constructor is called.
 Then the parent class constructor will initialize a buffer size property named **writableHighWaterMark**.
-By default it will have some value.
+By default it will have 16KB value.
 You can change it by passing appropriate options to parent constructor.

     **(b) _construct:** <br/>
     This method will take a callback function as paramter.
 In this method we open the file we want to write to.
 Then we call the callback function.
 If we call the callback function with error then the _destroy method (point (d)) will be called and the _destroy method will take the error object and another callback function as its parameter.
 The _destroy method will call its callback function with the error object which in turn will emit two events 'error' and 'close'.
 These events can be subscribed to using the write stream class instance.